-The lithographic finish is a very versatile print style; it can take very basic packaging and give it a very premium and unique feel.
-There are a number of different varnishes that can be used in conjunction with print as well as foiling or laminates.
-All this mean we can create the perfect custom printed boxes and custom packaging boxes.
+The lithographic printing process is an incredibly versatile print technique.
+It can take very basic packaging and give it a unique, premium feel.
+Several different varnishes can be used in conjunction with the print — as well as enhancements such as foiling or over-laminates.
+All this means we can create the perfect custom printed box for you and your products.

 - Paper covered boxes

-- Attention grabbing graphics on your custom packaging boxes
+- Attention-grabbing, brand-enhancing graphics on your custom produced packaging boxes

 - Exceptional print quality